 History: The story of Everglades National Park dates back to 1916 and the creation of Royal Palm State Park thanks to the efforts of the Florida Federation of Women's Clubs and one May Mann Jennings.
 Jennings, whose husband was a former governor of Florida, serving a single term between 1901 and 1905, and whose father was a former state legislator, helped mobilize political support for Everglades preservation at a time when it was generally viewed as useless swamp that needed to be drained.
 In 1928, noted architect Ernest Coe wrote a letter to National Park Director Stephen Mather proposing that a national park be established in the southern tip of Florida's peninsula.

-That same year, Sen. Duncan B. Fletcher, D-Fla., introduced legislation establishing authorizing the establishment of Everglades National Park.
+That same year, Sen. Duncan B. Fletcher, D-Fla., introduced legislation authorizing the establishment of Everglades National Park.
 Coe relentlessly championed the cause, and in 1934, Congress passed the bill creating the park and President Franklin D. Roosevelt signed it into law.
 It took 13 more years to acquire land for the park and Everglades National Park finally opened in 1947 with Coe and President Harry Truman in attendance.
 Royal Palm State Park's 4,000 acres effectively were its nucleus.

 The Everglades was the home of both Tequesta and Calusa tribes for centuries before the Spanish arrived on the scene in the 1500s.
 Florida briefly became English territory in mid-1700s, and by that time both tribes had all but disappeared.
 The Everglades later became the domain of the Seminoles and still later, white settlers called Gladesmen, who made their living hunting, trapping and fishing the sloughs, swamps and pinelands of the region.
-In the aftermath of the Cuban Missile Crisis in 1962, the Air Force built a Nike Missile base within the park.
+In the aftermath of the Cuban Missile Crisis in 1962, the Army built a Nike Missile base within the park.
 It was deactivated in 1979, and is open to the public at certain times of the year.

 What You'll See: This is, really, the core of Everglades National Park.
-As You enter the park, you will see the 4,000 acres that inspired people like Jennings, Coe and Marjory Stoneman Douglas to fight for its preservation.
+As you enter the park, you will see the 4,000 acres that inspired people like Jennings, Coe and Marjory Stoneman Douglas to fight for its preservation.
 Pine rocklands, tropical hardwood hammocks, open water, ponds and sloughs and salt marshes as you approach Florida Bay.
-While the Shark Valley and Everglades City entrances are somewhat limited as what you can do, Homestead is wide open in a sense.
+While the Shark Valley and Everglades City entrances are somewhat limited as to what you can do, Homestead is wide open in a sense.
 The possibilities here are endless.

 There are alligators here, of course.
 Lots of them.
 But there are also rare and endangered American crocodiles within Everglades National Park.
 There are Florida panthers here and black bears too, but the odds of spotting either are long.
 Unsurprisingly, Everglades National Park is a hot spot for birders.
 This is the first place we spotted a swallow-tailed kite, one of the most graceful birds to patrol the skies and one of our personal favorites.
 Visit Florida Bay and you might spot a few bottled-nosed dolphins.
 Everglades National Park is that diverse.